The Most Famous

 With an HPI of 57.61, Pepetela is the 2nd most famous Angolan Writer.
 His biography has been translated into 19 different languages.

-Artur Carlos Maurício Pestana dos Santos (born 1941) is a major Angolan writer of fiction.
+Artur Carlos Maurício Pestana dos Santos (born 1941) is an Angolan writer of fiction.
 He writes under the name Pepetela.
 A Portuguese Angolan, Pepetela was born in Benguela, Portuguese Angola, and fought as a member of the MPLA in the long guerrilla war for Angola's independence.
 Much of his writing deals with Angola's political history in the 20th century.
 Mayombe , for example, is a novel that portrays the lives of a group of MPLA guerrillas who are involved in the anti-colonial struggle in Cabinda, Yaka follows the lives of members of a white settler family in the coastal town of Benguela, and A Geração da Utopia reveals the disillusionment of young Angolans during the post-independence period.
 Pepetela has also written about Angola's earlier history in A Gloriosa Família and Lueji, and has expanded into satire with his series of Jaime Bunda novels.
 His most recent works include Predadores, a scathing critique of Angola's ruling classes, O Quase Fim do Mundo, a post-apocalyptic allegory, and O Planalto e a Estepe, a look at Angola's history and connections with other former communist nations.
 Pepetela won the Camões Prize, the world's highest honour for Lusophone literature, in 1997.
 "Pepetela" is a Kimbundu word that means "eyelash," which is a translation of his Portuguese surname, "Pestana".
 The author received this nom de guerre during his time as an MPLA combatant.

 3. José Eduardo Agualusa (b.
 1960)